devvaki/DimMeasurement/dimmeasure/README.md

 # Parcel Dimension Measurement – Status Update

 ## Overview
-Measuring a box without actually having a physical contact?
-Yes!
-Handling `.ply` files — 3D **point clouds** , measuring to find their dimensions and volume.
+Handling `.ply` files — 3D **point clouds** of a parcel placed on an AGV and measuring those parcel boxes to find their dimensions and volume.

-- **.ply**: Polygon File Format, often used for storing 3D point cloud geometry.
 - **Point Cloud**: Essentially the simplest form of a 3d model.
-It is a collection of individual points plotted in a 3d space each point contains several measurements including its coordinate along X, Y, Z directions, RGB (color value) and luminance (brightness).
+It is a collection of individual points plotted in a 3d space each point contains several measurements including its coordinate along **X, Y, Z directions, RGB (color value) and luminance (brightness).**

 ## Given
 The dataset includes representative photos showing: